gregtour/blog-posts/article1.md

 dictionary or hash table from the moment it is allocated.
 This doesn't have to be a list, it could be any data structure that allows us to find and locate elements and also iterate through each of them.
 What we will do is, occasionally as our program is running, we will stop execution.
-Then we will look at all of the variables that the currently running program has access to, including the entire callstack.
+Then we will look at all of the variables that the currently running program has access to, including the entire call stack.
 This must include local variables, global variables, any object that references another variable, and any functions that can access a given context or closure when being executed.
 When everything that is still 'alive' is identified, we compare this with all of our allocations.
 Anything that we haven't identified is now 'dead' and can be removed from memory.